New York's COVID surge is back — and so is its mask mandate

 Associated Press

-Hochul said the decision to reinstitute a mask mandate was based on the rising number of cases and hospitalizations, which have been especially pronounced in parts of upstate New York.
+Hochul said the decision to reinstitute a mask mandate was based on a rising number of cases and hospitalizations, which has been especially pronounced in parts of upstate New York.

-New York enacted a mask mandate at the beginning of the pandemic in April 2020 that lasted more than a year.
+New York enacted a mask mandate at the beginning of the pandemic in April 2020 that ended in June 2021 for vaccinated individuals.
 The new mask mandate applies to both patrons and staff and will be in effect from Monday to Jan.
 15, after which the state will reevaluate.

 “We’re entering a time of uncertainty and we could either plateau here or our cases could get out of control,” Hochul warned at a public appearance in New York City.